4Ps Partylist: Background

 4Ps Party-list took part in the 2022 Philippine elections, where it secured at least one seat in the House of Representatives.

 The Partylist Watch and the Department of Social Welfare and Development (DSWD) sought to nullify the 4Ps Party-list's Securities and Exchange Commission (SEC) registration, alleging that the party-list named itself after the DSWD's Pantawid Pamilyang Pilipino Program (4Ps) conditional cash transfer program.
 However, the organization's key platform includes amending the 4Ps Law (Republic Act No. 11310) to enhance the program for beneficiaries.

 For the 2022 Philippine House of Representatives elections, the 4Ps Party-list nominated Marcelino Libanan, Edwin Cigres, Gene Darryl Santok, April Andrew Alamer, and Jonathan Clement "JC" Abalos II.
 The party received 848,237 votes, or 2.30% of the total votes, securing two (2) seats in the House of Representatives of the Philippines.
 Its representatives are Marcelino Libanan and Jonathan Clement "JC" Abalos.

 Marcelino Libanan was elected the House Minority Leader.
 He is joined by his colleague JC Abalos as Assistant Minority Leader.

+Watchdog groups, including Partylist Watch, criticized 4Ps as a "fake" party-list, stating that the organization "no experience in championing the interests of the poor" and "has links to personalities implicated in corruption in the past".
+Election watchdog Kontra Daya tagged 4Ps on its list of party-list groups that do not serve marginalized groups and have links to political dynasties, big business, or the police or the military, or have corruption cases, since 4Ps is represented by Abalos who is a member of a political dynasty.
+Kontra Daya and Partylist Watch also flagged Marcelino Libanan, who was accused of graft and corruption relating to the purchase of P3.25 million worth of fertilizer in 2004 as part of the fertilizer fund scam.